Are you fed up with seeing your kids with their eyes permanently on a smartphone?

 Mindfulness is a form of meditation but if you have ever tried to meditate and switch off your brain, you will know how difficult it is.
 How much harder is that for a child?
 By providing an actual focus to work on, it is easier to achieve mindfulness and all the benefits that it has to offer.

 With practice, any kid can get good at archery.
 It requires work but it is possible to become an accomplished shooter and having an accomplishment is a big positive in a child’s life.
+For instance, they will learn about the proper child’s draw length and draw weight and how it impact proper shooting form.
 It demonstrates perseverance, commitment and tenacity and engenders confidence.

 19. Get outdoors